UPPS 05.02.02 - Texas State Purchasing Policy

 library books, periodicals, subscriptions, educational databases, and other related library materials, as defined by Texas Government Code, Section 2155.139(a);

-subscriptions, allowable membership fees, training or conference registration fees, allowable accreditation or professional license fees;
+allowable membership fees; training or conference registration fees, allowable accreditation or professional license fees;

 goods purchased for retail sale by an institution auxiliary enterprise;

-catering, meals, and food services (not food for resale);
+catering, meals, and event food services (not food for resale or related to student meal plans);

 freight and postal services;

-purchase of original existing artwork; loaned art; artifacts; museum or art exhibits;
+agreements for the purchase of existing artwork; loaned art; artifacts; museum or art exhibits;

 Internal Repair – An internal repair is a repair to state-owned equipment where the extent of the work cannot be determined until the equipment is disassembled.
 An internal repair must contain labor and may also include parts.
 Internal repairs are usually the result of an unexpected, basic service outage.
 If an internal repair qualifies as an emergency, it must be processed as an emergency purchase, as defined in the Texas Administrative Code Title 34 Part 1 Chapter 20, Subchapter C, Rule 20.210.